Kaiser-Yang/LightBoat.starter/README.md

 especially when I hold the space key or backspace key in a pair.
 Then I switch to `mikavilpas/blink.pairs`, but in this plugin fly mode is not implemented yet.
-Therefore I use these two together by only mapping right brackets and enter for `mikavilpas/blink.pairs` others for `altermo/ultimate-autopair.nvim`.
+Therefore I use these two together by only mapping right brackets, back space (only when at end of line) and enter for `mikavilpas/blink.pairs` others for `altermo/ultimate-autopair.nvim`.

 `altermo/ultimate-autopair.nvim` provides tab out, but we can not do reverse tab out.